AndyFul/Run-By-Smartscreen/README.md

 Do as in the case of 64-bit, but choose RunBySmartScreen(x86).exe

 ---------------------------------------------------------------------------------------------------------------------------------------
-The main idea of 'Run By SmartScreen' did not change.
-This program is intended to help the users to safely open all new files.
-There are some changes as compared to previous versions.
-The new version works as follows:
+Run By SmartScreen works as follows:

 1. Executables (COM, EXE, MSI, and SCR files) located in the System Space (= inside 'C:\Windows', 'C:\Program Files', 'C:\Program Files
 (x86)') are opened normally, without SmartScreen check.